dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 ##Resetting a form

-The reset button is a special input type that, by default, clears the values of all inputs within the form.
+The reset button is a special HTML input type that, by default, clears the values of all inputs within the form.
-Currently,
-this automatic behavior clears the input elements as expected, but any bound Dart values do not get updated.
+Instead, we want the button to reset the values in the form to their initial value.
 So, the mouse click handler for the reset button needs to suppress the automatic behavior and reset the form with neutral data explicitly.